SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 # Scrum Artifacts[ScrumArtifacts]

-Scrum’s artifacts[ScrumArtifacts] represent work or value.
+Scrum's artifacts[ScrumArtifacts] represent work or value.
 They[ScrumArtifacts] are designed to maximize transparency[EmpiricalScrumPillars,Transparency] of key information.
 Thus, everyone inspecting[EmpiricalScrumPillars,Inspection] them[ScrumArtifacts] has the same basis for adaptation[EmpiricalScrumPillars,Adaptation].